suncoast-devs/handbook/lessons/full-stack-build-an-app/18-adding-signup.md

 order: 18
 ---

-# Adding the Sign Up feature
+# Adding the Sign-Up feature

 Now we will update our static `SignUp.jsx` to become dynamic and add the capability of submitting a user for sign up.
 The first step is to add state to